yamhochi/twenty-five/src/content/post/homtrust.md

 ## Summary

-In summary, the development of Homtrust in 2023 represented a significant turning point for HOMstar.
-It addressed pressing challenges, restored customer confidence, and facilitated the seamless integration of a specialized accounting platform within the HOMstar ecosystem.
+In summary, the development of Homtrust in 2023 represented a significant turning point for Homstar.
+It addressed pressing challenges, restored customer confidence, and facilitated the seamless integration of a specialized accounting platform within the Homstar ecosystem.
 The design-led, domain-driven approach, combined with a focus on simplicity and completeness, not only improved customer experiences but also positioned the business for sustained growth and success.